30 Journal Prompts to Cultivate a Grateful Heart

 How to use a gratitude journal

-Feel free to download a copy of the gratitude journal prompts from my Resource Library.
+Feel free to download a copy of the gratitude journal prompts from my Resource Library (sign-up below).
 You can certainly just go through the list, answering one question per day.
 This makes for a decision-free and possibly challenging gratitude journal (you may not feel like answering the prompt that comes up for today, but you’re stretching yourself by answering it anyway).
 Or you can pick and choose, writing about only the prompts that resonate with you and repeating them if you like.
 Alternatively, you can list or write about three to five things you’re grateful for every day – whatever comes to mind when you sit down to write.

 All habits are easiest when we do them consistently at the same time of day.
 So, I encourage you to try to write in your gratitude journal every morning when you first wake up or every night just before going to sleep (or some other consistent time that works in your schedule).